Southampton-RSG/2015-09-17-southampton/novice/git/01-setup.md

 (Please use your own name and email address instead of Dracula's.)

-He also has to set his favorite text editor, following this table:
+You can set your favourite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|